marijnh/Eloquent-JavaScript/21_skillsharing.md

 The server keeps the list of ((talk))s proposed for the next meeting, and the client shows this list.
 Each talk has a presenter name, a title, a summary, and an array of ((comment))s associated with it.
 The client allows users to propose new talks (adding them to the list), delete talks, and comment on existing talks.
 Whenever the user makes such a change, the client makes an HTTP ((request)) to tell the server about it.

-{{figure {url: "img/skillsharing.png", alt: "Screenshot of the skill-sharing website",width: "10cm"}}}
+{{figure {url: "img/skillsharing.png", alt: "Screenshot of the skill-sharing website", width: "10cm"}}}

 {{index "live view", "user experience", "pushing data", connection}}